-1. No more tool specific coding
+1. Bid goodbye to tool specific coding

-4. Easy and low maintenance
+4. Everybody loves a low maintenance relationship

 6. Highly tested automation code

-Scriptless approach is built on a philosophy of building automation which is not AUT specific but UI object class specific.
+The scriptless approach is built on a philosophy of building automation which is not AUT specific but UI object class specific.
 So for an AUT with 500 textboxes in its UI all actions are performed by one script that is specific to the object class of text box.
 The more that script is used, the more it is tested by testing each action on 500 text boxes.